 This revenue must be reserved and used only for the programs authorized under Minnesota Statutes, section 124D.861 Subdivision 2 (a) for the purpose of pursuing academic achievement and racial and economic integration (Minn.
 Stat. § 124D.862.
 Subd.
 7).

-This guide is intended to be used by district personnel when developing integration budgets.
-The areas listed below represent a framework within which districts must develop their respective budgets.
-This guide is not intended to be an exhaustive description of allowable expenses.
-Rather, it establishes a framework for creating a budget aligned with the Integration Revenue Statute and Rule.
+This information is intended to be used by district personnel when developing Achievement and Integration (AI) revenue budgets.
+This is not meant to provide an exhaustive description of allowable expenses.
+Rather, it establishes a framework for creating a budget aligned with the Achievement and Integration Revenue Statutes and Minnesota School Desegregation/Integration Rule.

-Integration budgets must directly support the goals of a district’s current board-approved integration plan on file at the Minnesota Department of Education (MDE).
-Integration budgets need to provide sufficient narrative detail to make evident a clear connection between district integration goals, proposed expenditures, and the goals of the Integration Revenue Program as listed above.
+AI budgets must directly support the goals of a district’s current AI plan approved by the Minnesota Department of Education (MDE).
+Integration budgets need to provide sufficient narrative detail to make evident a clear connection between district AI goals and strategies, proposed expenditures, and the goals of the AI program.

-Without substantial evidence that proposed expenditures directly support a district’s integration goals and the statutory goals, a budget cannot be approved by MDE.
+Without substantial evidence that proposed expenditures directly support a district’s AI goals and strategies and meet statutory requirements, a budget cannot be approved by MDE.

 Furthermore, professional development expenses and other special expenses in this budget proposal related to travel, food, event space rental or consultants should represent no more than 30 percent of the school district’s total budget from all sources in these areas.
 For example, General Education and other funds would pay for at least 70 percent of the district’s overall professional development.

 ADMINISTRATIVE AND GENERAL SUPPORT COSTS

 No more than 10 percent of the budget may support costs such as supervision, program management, support staff, rent of non-district space, photocopiers, and general supplies.
 This type of cost is incurred in order to provide support for direct student services and for professional development as described above, and should be in amounts proportionate to those expenses.